Pikedale, Queensland: Geography

+Pike Creek enters the locality from the north (Goldfields) and flows south through the locality and exits to the south-west (the locality of Pikes Creek); it is ultimately a tributary of the Dumaresq River.

-The Stanthorpe – Texas Road passes through the locality from the east to the south-west.
+The Stanthorpe – Texas Road (known locally as the Texas Road) passes through the locality from the east (Greenlands) to the south-west (Pikes Creek).
 It has a junction with the Stanthorpe Inglewood Road which exits the locality to the north west.

-Pike Creek flows from the north-west to the south-west of the locality, becoming a tributary of the Dumaresq River.
+The land use is grazing on native vegetation.

 History

 The locality takes its name from a pastoral station named by John Pike in 1845.

 Pikedale station

 The Pikedale station was established by John in 1843 as a sheep station.
 In 1859 it was sold to W.B.
 Tooth and Cran who used it as a cattle station, selling it to Massie and Walker.
 In 1874 Donald Gunn purchased the property and established a sheep stud, which became famous for its wool quality, leading to the export of rams to the United States.
 Fred White and his son Charlie White operated the station until they sold it to James A. Rogerson in 1919.
 The Rogerson family owned the property until 1957.
 H. Vahl Rubin purchased the property in 1957.
-The homestead (then a 53 room mansion) burned down on Sunday 3 August 1963.
+The homestead (then a 53-room mansion) burned down on Sunday 3 August 1963.

 In March 1942 during World War II fearing a Japanese invasion, St Hilda's School evacuated 90 boarders from Southport to the Pikedale homestead.
 The school returned to Southport in December 1942.